diego0020/braviz-app/sphinx_doc/source/library/applications.rst

     :width: 80%
     :align: center

-This application provides access to geometrical and tabular data from a single subject.
+Visualize geometrical data from a single subject with tabular data as context.

 See :doc:`User documentation <../graphical/subject_overview>`.